jrmlhermitte/jrmlhermitte.github.io/_posts/2025-12-23-growing-with-agents.md

 Critical properties of this complement agent:

-- Must start from a fresh context
+- Must start from a fresh context.
-- Must not have access to any private artifacts for the other agent
+- Must not have access to any private artifacts for the other agent.
-- Must have a prompt with focus on verification
+- Must have a separate prompt with focus on verification.

 Conceptually, you want the agent to proof-read what was done with a fresh pair of eyes as you would do with your own work.
 This will often save a lot of time.